Parking & Transportation

 Commuter students who have valid student permits and faculty/staff who have valid faculty/staff permits from other University System of Georgia institutions are not required to purchase a Savannah State permit.
 Those vehicles with these permits must be parked in the spaces designated for commuter students and faculty/staff, respectively.
 If the institution does not issue a physical permit, a permit from SSU must be purchased for $10.00.

 All students and employees who park on campus must login to their Parking Account online at www.savannahstate.edu/permit to purchase a permit (regardless of method of payment).
-Visitors must request a visitor's pass from personnel at the gates or come to the Parking Office at 127 in King Frazier.
+Visitors must enter at LaRoche Avenue to obtain visitor's pass at the Visitor Center.

 Where can I park?

-Parking lots are designated for each of the seven parking categories (Commuter, Contractor/Vendor, Faculty/Staff, Reserved,University Villiage, University Commons, Tiger Court, Wright Hall, General Residential, Retiree, Stadium Discount).
-Parking is restricted to the designated lots from 7:30 a.m. - 4:00 p.m on class days during Fall and Spring semesters.
+Parking lots are designated for each of the seven parking categories (Commuter, Contractor/Vendor, Faculty/Staff, Reserved,University Village, University Commons, Tiger Court, Wright Hall, General Residential, Retiree, Stadium Discount).
+Parking is restricted to the designated lots from 11:00 p.m.. - 4:00 p.m. on class days during Fall and Spring semesters.

 Resident students: During restricted hours, resident students in University Commons and University Village must park in their assigned lots.
 Students with a valid General Residential permit may park in any of the other residential lots (other than University Commons, University Village, or Tiger Court/Wright Hall), or you may park in the General Residential Parking spaces (orange spaces) on the Alexis Circle or in the Hubert Tech parking lot.
 After restricted hours, resident students may park in any lot on campus, as long as it is not in a reserved or otherwise designated space (ADA/handicap, service vehicles, etc.), except for the Wright Hall/Tiger Court parking lot, which requires a Wright Hall/Tiger Court parking permit at all times (24/7).
 Students with a Wright Hall/Tiger Court parking permit may park in any General Residential space if the lot is full.